 - Disc Brake Calipers – Parts, Types, Advantages & Disadvantages (Part 2)

 - Disk Brake Master Cylinder Assembly, Types, Pros & Cons (Part 3)

 - Disk Brake Maintenance, Working, Pros & Cons (Part 4)

 Lets think about the material we use and get for that.
-Caliper & master cylinder we get from company is made up of aluminum and we use DOT 3 or 4 fluid for activation and so company recommends that too.
+Caliper & master cylinder we get from company is made of aluminum and we use DOT 3 or 4 fluid for activation and so company recommends that too.

 DOT 3 and 4 only grades for hydraulic brakes?
 No, A total of four grades are available DOT 3, 4, 5 and 5.1.

 - DOT 3 or 4 (Glycol Based): Maximum we use these fluids in our motorcycle.
 Well because we know only about those two grades and we get only these two grades.

-In the master cylinder when fluid mix with the water that affects the master cylinder body and starts the oxidation reaction.
+In the master cylinder when fluid mixes with water, it affects the master cylinder body and starts the oxidation reaction.
 The oxidation will never mix with fluid but floats on the surface or sticks to cylinder wall or it goes to the main track till caliper.
 And here you feel bad brakes.
-First brake fluid becomes black due to temperature & operation, secondly oxidation clogs the track.
-Result: Bad and hard brake lever so no brake at all.
+First brake fluid becomes black due to temperature & operation; secondly oxidation clogs the track.
+Result: Bad and hard brake lever or no brake at all.

 – Chinmay Dangre